Previously: Clinton Road.

 I’ve yet to visit Portland, Oregon, but something tells me I’d really like it there.
 It sounds like it’s full of things I love: Music… breweries… book stores… parks, gardens, and green spaces…

-With a history like that, it’s no wonder the Shanghai Tunnels hold the reputation of being the most haunted location in Portland – for not all of the humans trafficked through the tunnels made it out alive.
-Shanghaiers took their victims’ shoes and scattered glass on the floor to thwart any escape attempts; as a result, many hundreds a year perished in the underground holding cells before their abductors could sell them at the waterfront.
+With a history like that, it’s no wonder the tunnels hold the reputation of being the most haunted location in Portland – for not all of the humans allegedly trafficked through the tunnels made it out alive.
+Abductors took their victims’ shoes and scattered glass on the floor to thwart any escape attempts; as a result, many hundreds a year perished in the underground holding cells before their abductors could sell them at the waterfront.
 Their souls are believed to wander the tunnels still, lost and confused, uncertain of where they are, how they got there, or why they are even there to begin with.
 It’s almost as though the tunnels themselves have trapped them for all eternity.

 Other entities believed to haunt the tunnels are neither tortured nor friendly.
 Take, for example, the decidedly male presence who resides in the basement of the Lotus Lounge, which may once have been a Prohibition-era speakeasy.
 He may have been a bartender who partnered with some of Portland’s most notorious crimps; although he has never hurt anyone, those who have reportedly been in his presence note an uneasy feeling.
 The employees of the Lotus don’t go into the basement alone if they can help it.

-It’s worth noting that the history about the tunnels – not their existence, but that they were used for shanghaiing – might be a little suspect.
+It’s worth noting that the history about the tunnels – not their existence, but that they were used for this kind of nefarious function – might be a little suspect.
 Notes Jacqueline Peterson Loomis, a history professor at Washing State University Vancouver and the founder of the Old Town History project, “It’s not good history” – meaning that it may be down mostly to myth.
-The first recorded mention of the tunnels didn’t emerge until the 1970s; historians say that would expect to find more public records of the digging required to build the tunnels from 19th and early 20th centuries, as well as evidence in, say, a vice commission report from the time about shanghaiing.
+The first recorded mention of the tunnels didn’t emerge until the 1970s; historians say that would expect to find more public records of the digging required to build the tunnels from 19th and early 20th centuries, as well as evidence in, say, a vice commission report from the time about the abductions.
 Adds Richard Engeman, the former public historian at the Oregon Historical Society, “If there was something intriguing going on, it just boggles the mind that no one would see fit to say anything about it.”
 But the legends persist – and given that the more unsavory aspects of history sometimes get brushed under the rug, it’s not hard to believe that they might at least be rooted in truth.

 The vast majority of the tunnels are no longer accessible; much of the system has been filled in by various public works projects over the years.
 But sections of it, like those beneath Old Town Pizza and Hobo’s Restaurant, are still intact, and indeed, open for visitation.
-Michael P. Jones has been take tours down into the Shanghai Tunnels since 1996 through the Cascade Geographic Society; Portland Walking Tours also ventures into the tunnels on a daily basis.
+Michael P. Jones has been take tours down into the tunnels since 1996 through the Cascade Geographic Society; Portland Walking Tours also ventures into the tunnels on a daily basis.